-The type of probiotics for dogs that you choose will depend on your pet’s needs and individual health.
+Probiotic Soft Chews For Dogs that you choose will depend on your pet’s needs and individual health.
 You should also consider your vet’s recommendations when making decisions on your pet’s health.
 This is important before introducing your dog to a new probiotic supplement.
 When searching for the best dog probiotics, check supplement labels for these strains of probiotics: Lactobacillus, Bifidobacterium, Enterococcus, and Bacillusor.
 More on these later.

 Dosage of Probiotics for Dogs

 With regards to the type of probiotic, keep in mind that there are probiotics that have a variety of strains.
 For example, lactic acid bacteria have several strains, and they are easily destroyed in the gut.
 Therefore, you’ll need a product that contains a large number of CFU (colony forming units).
-The CFU count is the amount of living (viable) bacteria per serving of probiotics for dogs.
+The CFU count is the amount of living (viable) bacteria per serving of dog probiotic.
 The total CFU of a probiotic will be added to the total of all bacteria included in the formula.
 If you refer to the product label, every strain of probiotic is listed with its corresponding CFU.
 In some labels, though, the formula may combine all strains into the total CFU count per serving.

 Look for at least 10 billion CFU of any type of natural probiotics so they can survive in the gut of your dog.
 This is the ideal count for a healthy dog.
 For dogs with digestive or immune issues, look for about 20 to 50 billion CFU, particularly for a medium to large-sized dog.

 As for Saccharomyces boulardii, consider a smaller amount, about half a billion to 5 billion CFU.
-If you are looking at spore-forming dog probiotics, a smaller amount of CFUs would suffice (about 1 billion CFU) since they can easily survive the acidity levels of a dog’s gut.
+If you are looking at spore-forming probiotics, a smaller amount of CFUs would suffice (about 1 billion CFU) since they can easily survive the acidity levels of a dog’s gut.

-Side Effects of Probiotics for Dogs
+Side Effects of Probiotics For Dogs

 Your vet should be able to tell you that there are instances where giving probiotics may not work.
 If your dog has a condition such as SIBO (Small Intestinal Bacterial Overgrowth), probiotics might not be what your dog needs.
 Most of the bacteria in dogs is in their colon.
 SIBO happens when abnormally large amounts of bacteria inhabit the small intestines, which can potentially interfere with digestion and the nutrient absorption in the small intestines.
 Its causes include: